10-5-pursuit/lab-github/questions.md

 6. **What is GitHub Actions, and how is it used in software development?**

    \`\`\`
+   GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
    \`\`\`

 7. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**